 If the participants' employment is terminated for good cause, as determined by the employer and deemed valid by the HCC, the participant is subsequently in breach of contract.
 If the termination is beyond the control of the participant (e.g. site closure) the participant must immediately find placement in another federally designated HPSA site.
 If the participant is not employed by another designated and approved HPSA site within 30 days the participant will consequently be placed in breach status.
-Until such time that a new site is obtained, the Practitioner will have the option to request a suspension as defined on page 12 of this manual in order to avert a breach of contract.
-Finding a new practice site will be the sole responsibility of the Practitioner.
+Until such time that a new site is obtained, the practitioner will have the option to request a suspension as defined on page 14 of this manual in order to prevent a breach of contract.
+Finding a new practice site, and the required match funding, will be the sole responsibility of the practitioner.
 Waivers will not be granted for this situation.

-Participant contracts/MOUs will adhere to the federally required default provisions as defined by the National Health Services Corp (NHSC) LRP as found at 42 U.S.C. § 254o(c)(1).
+Participant contracts/MOUs will adhere to the federally required default provisions as defined by the National Health Services Corp (NHSC) LRP as found at 42 U.S.C. § 2540(c)(1).
 These components include: